wmeijer221/msc_thesis/README.md

 Before trying anything in this project, you should do the following:

 - All of the experiments were ran using `python 3.11-bullseye`, and used this inside a VS Code `devcontainer`.
 In case you want to run the notebooks some version of Jupyter notebooks should be installed, we used Client version `8.2.0`.
 - If you want to store persistent data in a different location than `./data/` (i.e., in the repostory root folder), the environment variable `EXPERIMENT_BASE_PATH` should be set.
+For simplicity, the readme assumes you don't change this.
 - Usually, when pulling the repository, the `PYTHONPATH` variable isn't set properly.
 Make sure to update this by installing the project in a container and setting it on startup (like we did), by configuring your venv, or simply by overwriting the variable on your machine (though, this will probably break other projects).
 - Make sure to install the Python requirements prior to running any code, by using `pip install -r ./python_proj/requirements.txt`.